dotnet/docs/docs/visual-basic/programming-guide/language-features/arrays/index.md

 ' Redefine the size of an existing array and reset the values.
 ReDim numbers(15)

-' Declare a 6 x 6 multi-dimensional array.
+' Declare a 6 x 6 multidimensional array.
 Dim matrix(5, 5) As Double

-' Declare a 4 x 3 multi-dimensional array and set array element values.
+' Declare a 4 x 3 multidimensional array and set array element values.
 Dim matrix = New Integer(3, 2) {{1, 2, 3}, {2, 3, 4}, {3, 4, 5}, {4, 5, 6}}

 ' Declare a jagged array